tforward/LeafShoot/README.md

 >#mapid { height: 180px; }
 >```

-Now you can use percents and the map will still render.
+Now you can use percents and the map will render!

 >```css
 >#mapid { height: 100%; }